vysecurity/ps1-toolkit/README.md

 This is a set of PowerShell scripts that are used by many penetration testers released by multiple leading professionals.
 This is simply a collection of scripts that are prepared and obfuscated to reduce level of detectability and to slow down incident response from understanding the actions performed by an attacker.

+I did not write any of these, I merely performed the obfuscation process on them.
+Refer to the respective repositories for updates, credit and documentation on usage.

 PowerSploit
 ===========